-- Programs will be responsible for maintaining current academic and personnel records of all residents in the MedHub Residency Management System so that resident records will be available if office records are destroyed in the disaster. - 8.
+- Programs will be responsible for maintaining current academic and personnel records of all residents in the MedHub Residency Management System so that resident records will be available if office records are destroyed in the disaster. - 9.
 In the event of a declared extraordinary circumstance, programs are responsible for submitting a program plan to the GME Office, per policy item 3.

 - 1. When the ACGME deems that the University of Louisville's ability to support resident education has been significantly altered, the DIO will contact all affected programs requesting submission of alternate plans for ensuring an adequate educational experience within 30 days of the invocation of the policy (per ACGME Policy and Procedures). - 2.
 The DIO will convene an emergency meeting of the GMEC to consider and approve submitted proposals. - 3.
-The GME Office staff will assist programs to effect the necessary changes in order to comply with approved plans for alternative educational experiences, including but not limited to arranging for temporary or permanent transfers, temporary or permanent increases or decreases in complement, or ACGME site visits as needed.
+The GME Office staff will assist programs to effect the necessary changes in order to comply with approved plans for alternative educational experiences, including but not limited to arranging for temporary or permanent transfers, temporary or permanent increases or decreases in complement, or ACGME site visits as needed. - 4.
+Depending on the circumstances, specific information regarding any changes or delays in resident payroll will be communicated from the UofL Payroll department and/or from the GME office.